mjbots/moteus/docs/reference.md

 When in Position mode, add the given feedforward torque after applying all regular control loops.
 Note, this is torque at the output shaft.
+If unspecified, 0.0 is used.

 #### 0x023 - Kp scale ####

 Mode: Read/write

 When in Position mode, shrink the proportional control term by the given factor.
 Integral types are applied as for PWM.
+If unspecified, 1.0 is used.

 #### 0x024 - Kd scale ####